 As a general rule, lenders look for:

-You need to be able to assess the level of cash flow or business risk in your specific circumstances.
-A projection of the cash requirements of the business is most important to a lender, as it is the actual cash left after expenses that will repay the loan, not income.
-It also shows you are an effective manager.
+You need to be able to assess the level of cash flow – or business risk – in your specific circumstances.
+A projection of the cash requirements of the business is most important to a lender because:

 A lender's perception of risk

-The following factors can influence your lender's perception of risk.
-If a number of these areas apply to you and your business you may need to consider another source of finance.
+The following risk factors can influence your lender's perception of risk.
+If a number of these areas apply to you and your business, you may need to consider another source of finance:

-- industry sector, factors will include levels of competition, barriers to entry, profitability profile and current economic conditions
+- Industry sector – factors include levels of competition, barriers to entry, profitability profile and current economic conditions.

-- highly seasonal businesses, for example swimwear and agriculture.
-You'll need to demonstrate how you'll deal with cash flow pressures in the off season
+- Highly seasonal businesses such as swimwear or agriculture – you'll need to demonstrate how you propose to deal with cash flow pressures in the off season.